-Over the past six years, Zkittlez has emblazoned its name across the cannabis landscape among the upper echelon of top-shelf cannabis.
+Over the years, Zkittlez has emblazoned its name across the cannabis landscape among the upper echelon of top-shelf cannabis.
 Now in development for two years, its premiere offspring Rozé looks to follow mom’s lead in finding its spot among the best cannabis genetics in the world.

 As always with the strains of folklore, we start with the parents.
 The aforementioned Zkittlez is the king of Northern California right now.
 Obviously, the city folk may point to more popular urban cuts not developed on the hillsides of the Emerald Triangle, but they’ve had their chance.
 With those strains, early generations leaked a bit out into the wild and into the hands of less savvy cultivators, leading to mixed results.
 When it came to unexpected offspring, for every Gelato #33 or Animal Cookies, there was a boatload of crap.
 To that extent, there were about eight kinds of Platinum Cookies floating around NorCal, all different, with varying degrees of quality.